New Zealand PEP 38264 (10%)

 Work ProgrammeTo top

-The partnership has committed to drilling in 2017-2020, period during which the Canterbury Basin would see greater exploration activity.
+The partnership is preparing to drill at least 1 exploration well in 2018-2020, period during which the Canterbury Basin should see greater exploration activity.
 Royal Dutch Shell plc, Mitsui & Co. and OMV Group are envisaging drilling the adjacent PEP 54863 and PEP 50119 in 2018-2020.
 New Zealand Oil & Gas and Beach Energy Ltd are envisaging drilling the adjacent PEP 52717 in 2018-2020 too.

 - Discover Exploration: 10% (through its wholly-owned subsidiary Discover Exploration Canterbury NZ B.V.)